gridbugs/gridbugs.org/collections/_posts/2023-05-10-programming-an-arduino-the-hard-way.md

 {% image 78l05.jpg alt="close up of a 78l05" %}

 It looks like a transistor but it's not.
 The right pin is the input which I'll attach to the 12v supply.
-This middle pin is ground.
-The left pin is the output which I'll connect to the 5v pin of the Arduino.
+The middle pin is ground.
+The left pin is the output which I'll connect to the 5V pin of the Arduino.

 This shows how the voltage regulator will be attached between the 12v power supply and the Arduino, via its 5v pin: